 The intent of this page is to keep faculty statewide informed regarding the ASCCC’s positions and activities regarding legislation and legislative actions.
 Here you will find copies of communications sent by the ASCCC President to legislators, the governor, and others as well as other updates on legislative activity.
 We hope that this information will help to enable local senates in fulfilling their own roles in representing faculty in their districts and on their campuses.

-Additional useful information regarding legislative activity can be found on the governmental relations tab of the website of the Community College League of California, which can be found here.
+Additional useful information regarding legislative activity can be found using the Community College League of California Bill Tracker.

 3. What We Do To Represent You

 The ASCCC represents the faculty of California’s Community Colleges regarding legislation and legislative issues in various ways.

 Several times each year, Academic Senate representatives take part in “legislative days” on which they hold a series of meetings with various legislators or their aids to express faculty perspectives and positions on pending or potential legislation.
 These activities are typically conducted as joint ventures with the Senate’s academic partners, including representatives of the CSU and UC faculty leadership, the Chancellor’s Office, the Board of Governors, The Student Senate for California Community Colleges, and other statewide organizations.

 A similar activity in which the ASCCC participates may involve advocacy regarding a specific piece of legislation.
 In this case, ASCCC representatives may form part of a panel with system partners such as the Community College League of California (CCLC), the faculty unions, and others.
 The panel holds a series of interviews with legislators and legislative aids over the course of a day, delivering a common and consistent message on the bill in question in an attempt to sway the votes in the legislature.